18 Sep Is Oat Milk Good For You?

 DOES OAT MILK SPIKE YOUR BLOOD SUGAR?

 Much of the recent negative press around oat milk has been around its potential to ‘spike’ blood sugar levels.
 Avoiding regular, significant fluctuations in blood sugar is an important consideration when it comes to losing weight and optimising health.
 You can read our guide here to learn more.
-As previously explained, because oat milk contains sugar, if you’re consuming a relatively large amount, you may experience a spike in your blood glucose.
+As previously explained, because it contains sugar, if you’re consuming a relatively large amount, you may experience a spike in your blood glucose.
 However, this will depend on a number of factors, including what you’ve consumed before and after, along with your unique genetic makeup and how your body processes glucose into energy.
 You can use a continuous glucose monitor (CGM) to establish what foods and drinks have the biggest impacts on your blood sugar levels.
-A qualified, experienced nutritionist will be able to work with this data to advise on diet changes that could benefit you.

 WHAT IS DIPOTASSIUM PHOSPHATE IN OAT MILK?

 Dipotassium phosphate is a synthetic chemical found in some oat milks.
-It’s a preservative with no health benefits and overconsumption has been linked to kidney issues.
+It’s a preservative with no health benefits.
+Overconsumption has been linked to kidney issues.
 People with kidney disease are advised to avoid dietary phosphorus food additives as it may increase the risk of skeletal and cardiovascular disease.
 Whether or not you have kidney disease, you’re better off avoiding regular consumption of synthetic additives like dipotassium phosphate.

 IS ALPRO OAT MILK HEALTHY?